Gedemon/RED-WWII-Edition/readme.txt

 - Add WWII 3D Leaders to authorized mods list
 - Add ZiS-3 soviet Field Gun
 - Remove all traits description as they are not all activated
+- Change the text on mod initialization to explain the "version number" error: either trying to load on a mac, or using an obsolete version
+- Update the turn processing text to show that the mod is updating values after the Barbarian turn
+- Restore the "return to Main Menu" button (should not crash anymore)

 Europe 1939-1945:
+- Make improvements and road/rails visible for all nations at game start.
 - Tweak initial buildings list in cities
 - Remove Strasbourg for France, update Maginot Line position
 - Remove some small soviet cities